rafaykhan-source/rafaykhan-source/README.md

 I have experience with software development, machine learning, data science, and finance.

 - Creator of Marshmallow, an automation project responsible for putting 1000+ first-generation, low-income students in touch with their mentors, identifying missing student program enrollees, and tracking student engagement with weekly activities.
-- Creator of Ranked Choice Assigner, a ranked-choice-matching automation project responsible for placing 500+ first-generation, low-income students into enrichment events.
+- Creator of Ranked Choice Matcher, a ranked-choice-matching automation project responsible for placing 500+ first-generation, low-income students into enrichment events.